Submit Your Images - Get a 40% Off Coupon!

 Health Articles > Acne > Blackheads

 Blackheads are often considered to be the first stage of acne which is caused when excess hormones in the skin (usually in the teens) lead to the stimulation of the sebaceous oil glands.
-Such excess sebum clogs the pores and when open to the outside air, they turn black.
+This excess sebum clogs the pores and when open to the outside air, they turn black.
 We all get blackheads from time to time but they are more likely in those with an oily skin rather than a dry skin.

 Sometimes blackheads can form not from the skin's natural oil but from the use of topical oils or the use of makeup which is then not cleaned off correctly.
 When the skin is not cleaned sufficiently, dead skin cells can accumulate within the pores.
 These dead cells then clog the pore opening, leading to a further oil build up.
 Even the over-use of makeup can lead to clogged pores such as too much moisturizer, foundation or sun screen.
 And clogged pores cause blackheads to form.